jwkongkong/jwkongkong/README.md

 ### 🔈 Hi, I'm KongKong. a backend Java development engineer from China.
-At the same time, I am very interested in hardware development, such as MCU, CPLD, etc.
+In addition, I am very interested in hardware development, such as MCU, CPLD, etc.

 <br>